Western Canadian Hockey League Constitution

 -The player must not be affiliated with a NHL team (contract or rights)

-Teams Signing UFA’s Must Keep Them for at least Half a Season- UFA’s that sign with a team do so on the belief they will be playing for that team.
+Teams Signing UFA’s Must Keep Them for at least Half a Season- UFA’s that sign with a team do so on the belief they will be playing for that organization.
 The UFA must be with the team that signed him for at least 41 games (half a season) before he can be traded.
-He doesn’t have to play all 41 games, but he has to stay with the team until the team has played at least 41 games.
+He doesn’t have to play 41 games, but he has to stay with the team until the team has played at least 41 games.

 Cap Hit of offer sheet